5 military technologies that are way older than people think

-Except all three of those technologies have been in service for hundreds of years.
+Except all three of those military technologies have been in service for hundreds of years.
 Here's the story behind 5 modern weapons that have been in service for hundreds of years.

 The ink had barely dried on the U.S. Declaration of Independence when an American launched the first submarine attack in history.
 Ezra Lee piloted the submarine, dubbed the Turtle, against the HMS Eagle but failed to sink it.

 The Turtle was sent against a number of other ships but never claimed a kill before sinking in 1776.

 The first drone missions were conducted in World War II and President John F. Kennedy's older brother was killed in one.
 These early drones were modified bombers taken into the air by a pilot who then bailed out.
 The plane would then be remotely operated by a pilot in another bomber.